cwensel/cascading/README.txt

   Hadoop will unpack the jar locally and remotely (in the cluster) and add any libraries in 'lib' to the classpath.
   This is a feature specific to Hadoop.

-  The cascading-x.y.z.jar file is typically used with scripting languages and is completely self contained.
+  The cascading-x.y.z.jar file is typically used with scripting languages and is completely self contained, but it cannot be added to a jar 'lib' folder as Hadoop will no recursively unjar jars.